haih-g/YCSBClientCloudSpanner/README.md

 ```

 Where `TYPE` can be `OVERALL`, `INSERT`, `UPDATE`, `READ`, or `SCAN`, and
-must start with `OVERALL', `description` can be either a description or the
+must start with `OVERALL`, `description` can be either a description or the
 bucket of latency in millisecond.
 See the example below.

 ```